ossd-sp22/slap-a-fetti/README.md

 ## **Installation**

-#### Set Up
+### Set Up
 Make sure to have [nodeJS](https://nodejs.org/en/) and [Firefox Browser](https://www.mozilla.org/en-US/firefox/new/) installed.

-#### Clone Repository
+### Clone Repository
 ```bash
 $ git clone https://github.com/ossd-sp22/slap-a-fetti
 ```

-#### Access Firefox Browser
+### Access Firefox Browser
 In your firefox browser, type ```about:debugging``` into the search engine.
 You will be directed to the set up page.
-Click on the "This Firefox" section in the left panel.
+Click on the 'This Firefox' section in the left panel.

-#### Load Temporary Add-On
+### Load Temporary Add-On
 Locate the Temporary Extension Section at the top of the page.
 Click on 'Load Temporary Add-On'.
-Locate the directory the slap-a-fetti repository was cloned into and find the slap-a-fetti folder.
-Select the confetti.js file.
+Locate  the slap-a-fetti folder and select the confetti.js file.

-#### Using the Extension
+### Using the Extension
 You can find the extension in the top right corner of the toolbar.
 Access the [Mozilla Homepage](https://www.mozilla.org/en-US/) and enjoy the confetti!